akshitac8/BiAM/README.md

 ### Step 1: Data preparation

-1) Download pre-computed features and store them at `features` folder inside `BiAM/datasets/NUS-WIDE` directory.
+1) Download pre-computed features from (here)[] and store them at `features` folder inside `BiAM/datasets/NUS-WIDE` directory.
-2) [Optional] You can extract new features of any dimension by downloading original NUS-WIDE dataset from [here](https://lms.comp.nus.edu.sg/wp-content/uploads/2019/research/nuswide/NUS-WIDE.html) and running:
+2) [Optional] You can extract the features on your own by using the original NUS-WIDE dataset from [here](https://lms.comp.nus.edu.sg/wp-content/uploads/2019/research/nuswide/NUS-WIDE.html) and run the below script:

 ```
 python feature_extraction/extract_nus_wide.py